 Once you enter the security code, you will be taken to another 5 steps that you need to work through.

-The first screen are your personal details like address and telephone number.
+The first screen is your personal details like address and telephone number.

 Next, more flight details.
 This time including your seat number.
 It is mandatory to enter that information, which is why I recommend waiting until after online check-in to fill out your health form.